ycbencheng/rails_demo/README.md

 ## Description

 This is to show case my skills and experience as a developer.
 I created this project with Ruby on Rails 6 and using Slim to display data on the front end.
-Due to the time contraint, I'm able to complete the objectives below with minimal tests.
+I'm able to complete the objectives below.
+But due to the time contraint, I was only able to complete minimal tests and many places needed to be refactor such as the Transcation model.

 The project represent a mock marketplace allowing users to create widgets to buy and sell.